 In 2020, accidents in the state were fewer in overall, but deadlier.
 The number of accidents dropped by 15%.
 However fatalities increased by 11% over the previous year (2019), according to the North Carolina Department of Transportation (NCDOT).

-According to the Washington Post, traffic nationwide was down 41% compared to pre-pandemic traffic numbers.
+According to the Washington Post, traffic decreased 41% compared to pre-pandemic levels.
 Even with this decline, drivers are still making risky and negligent decisions behind the wheel.

 During the first nine months of 2020, an estimated 28,190 people died in automobile collisions, according to the National Highway Traffic Safety Administration (NHTSA), an increase of about 4.6% compared with the fatalities reported in the first nine months of 2019.